 3. Connect and network

-Take advantage of learning and development opportunities beyond your programme.
+Try to take advantage of learning and development opportunities beyond your programme.
 Say yes to events and look out for opportunities to make links with staff, fellow students, and professionals beyond Imperial.

 4. PhD study is about independence

-Take responsibility for driving your research forward.
+You'll be encouraged to take responsibility for driving your research forward.
 A PhD involves becoming increasingly independent in your approach to the research topic, tasks, experimental design, presentation and writing.

-5. Meet regularly with your supervisor
+5. Establish a relationship with your supervisor

 6. Engage with your Academic Reps